BatoolMM/An-Open-Science-Approach-to-Machine-Learning/README.md

-# Machine Learning in Computational Biology and Medical Research
+# An Open Science Approach to Machine Learning in Medical and biological Research

 ### This is the script for a talk I'll give in Saudi Data Community